 Cigar Life Guy: Tell me about your first premium cigar experience

-Steve Bartell: It’s funny I was just telling this story to one of my customers.
-My grandfather was a cigar smoker and used to sit under grapes- he had a grape arbor in the back of his house- with a cigar and homemade wine.
-I remember loving the smell as a little kid.
-He’d let me take a puff off his cigar when I was a little kid.
-I learned to love it.
-Fast forward to when I was about 18 years old and in college, and I was fortunate enough that my first real cigar experience was smoking a real Cuban cigar, a Romeo and Julieta Vintage III.
-I was hooked.
-From that moment on, I loved smoking really good cigars.
-So I started smoking cigars at a fairly young age.
+Steve Bartell: It’s funny because I was telling this story to one of my customers.
+My grandfather was a cigar smoker and used to sit under grapes — he had a grape arbor in the back of his house — with a cigar and homemade wine.
+And I remember loving the smell as a little kid.
+He’d let me puff off his cigar as a kid, so I learned to love it.

 As I got older, I joined a cigar club.
-I lived in Phoenix, Arizona in my twenties.
+I lived in Phoenix, Arizona, in my twenties.
 I don’t know if you know Varton of Ambassador Cigar in Scottsdale, but I joined the VIP program and was the youngest guy by twenty-five years.
 He took me under his wing with all the old-timers in the backroom in the VIP lounge.
-I got to smoke a lot of great cigars as a young man.
-I was introduced to some rare limited-edition cigars and started working my way through the premium brands in the humidor.
+So I got to smoke a lot of great cigars as a young man.
+I was introduced to some rare limited-edition cigars and started working through the premium brands in the humidor.
 That was the beginning for me.

 Getting into the Cigar Business

 Cigar Life Guy: You have been smoking cigars for a long time.
 How did you get into the cigar industry?
-What did you do before and how does it help inform what you do now?
+What did you do before, and how does it help inform what you do now?

-That’s what got me into the business.
-That was Molon Labe.
-The Molon Labe brand really started eight years ago, but went to market five years ago.
-It was a limited reserve.
-We had five vitolos all the same blend- a true puro.
-Nowadays that word is a bit bastardized.
+Nowadays, that word is a bit bastardized.
 “Puro” to Cuban means it all comes from the same field, not the same country.
 So I found a true puro that all came from the same field.
-It was an amazing cigar and I built a brand around it.
+It was a fantastic cigar, and I built a brand around it.
 So now it’s Molon Labe.
-We only sold it over the Internet.
-We only made 500 boxes of each vitolo.
-Every year we sold out.
+We only sold it over the Internet, and we only made 500 boxes of each Vitolo.
+Every year, we sold out.
 People loved the cigar.
-That’s what got me into the next generation of where I am today.
+And that’s what got me into the next generation of where I am today.

 Challenges and Regulation in the Cigar Industry